This article was updated September 2018.

 Map: The festival consists of indoor and outdoor food, vendors, tours and entertainment.
 A full map of the grounds is available here.

-Food is a big deal at the festival so come hungry.
+Food is a big deal at the festival, so come hungry.
 Traditional Greek pastries and full meals are available on site, to go and at a drive-thru pick-up area on Winthrop Avenue.
-Here is the full menu available at the festival.
+See all menus here.

 There are three main food zones at the event: